 Japanese tattoo designs are massively popular with people today.
 It’s the most used language when looking for tattoo inspiration, with Japanese-inspired tattoos, such as Koi fish, dragons, samurais, and geishas, some of the most popular.
 Statistics reveal that 46% of 18-29-year-olds have a Japanese tattoo, while 39% of 30-59-year-olds also have some Japanese ink.

 Australian and Polynesia

 The people of Polynesia and New Zealand are credited with taking tattooing out of the spiritual realm and into the realm of body art.
 From geometric designs to a person’s genealogy, Polynesian tattooing has been honed into an amazing form of art over thousands of years.
 Designs that were placed on the front of the body were symbolic of the future.
 If the design, or “moko,” was placed on the back of the body, this was a commemoration or celebration of an event or a person from the past.

 Polynesian people are also credited with naming the craft with the word “tatu,” which means “to mark something.”
 Other variations from the late 1700s onward have been “tatatau” and “tattau.”

 The Aborigines of Australia crafted intricate and richly symbolic tattoos of animals and abstract designs.
-Tattoos were used to aid in healing, to celebrate a person’s heritage, and to honor man’s ties with nature.
+Tattoos were used to aid in healing, celebrate a person’s heritage, and honor man’s ties with nature.
 Colors of black, red, and white have always been popular for tattoos in this part of the world.